 If I had given up on window cleaners then I wanted something fast, and something that worked.

 My brother told me about his Karhcer WV2, let me borrow it, and my friends the rest is history.
 There are over 6,000 online reviews on this product and that just tells you how many home owners have bought this super product.
+I have often used a power washer to get the rough off, if the surface is very dirty.

 It cleans windows like you wouldn't believe, does it really fast, and the end result even passes the very critical eye of my better half.
 Don't delay and get it today.